23 Ideas for Fun and Cheap Christmas Decorations

 While you’re out shopping for gifts, it can be very tempting to add a bunch of holiday decorations to your cart to help get your home looking merry and bright.
 But the cost of Christmas decorations often gets overlooked when making your holiday budget — and you end up spending way more than you thought you would.

 To avoid that post-holiday regret, consider these low-budget suggestions for decorating for Christmas.

 Deck the halls without wrecking your finances.
 Here are 23 festive ideas for cheap Christmas decorations.

 1. Wall Christmas Trees

 A flat Christmas tree hung on the wall is a great space saver and money saver.
 You can make wall Christmas trees out of a string of lights, garland, a large piece of felt or even Washi tape.
-Check out this article from Apartment Therapy for ideas.
-It looks festive with or without a tree topper!
+Check out this article from Apartment Therapy for inspiration.

 2. Get an Artificial Christmas Tree